tillitis/dev-tillitis/hugo/content.castor/intro/_index.md

 storage areas for device apps.
 On an end-user version the preloaded apps are a loader app and a FIDO2 app.

+All of the TKey software, firmware, FPGA Verilog source code, schematics, and PCB design files are released under open source/hardware licenses, like all trustworthy security software and hardware should be.
+This, in itself, makes the TKey different, as other security tokens use at least some closed source hardware for security-critical operations.

 ## TKey specifications

 - 32-bit RISC-V CPU running at 24 MHz